 Glyphosate is a non-selective, systemic weedkiller applied to the foliage.
 It is inactivated on contact with the soil, so there is no risk of damage to the roots of nearby ornamentals.

 As glyphosate is not selective in its action, it is essential to avoid spray or spray drift coming into contact with garden plants.
-If treating weeds in the immediate vicinity of garden plants, apply carefully using a ready-to-use spray formulation in cool, calm weather.
+If treating weeds in the immediate vicinity of garden plants, apply carefully using a ready-to-use spray or gel formulation in cool, calm weather.
 Branches or shoots can be held back, using canes, or by covering or screening while spraying, but make sure that the weed foliage has dried before releasing branches or removing the covering

 Glyphosate is most effective when weed growth is vigorous.
 This usually occurs at flowering stage, but before die-back begins.